The Common Angelshark

 Distribution in the Canary Islands

-The common angelshark has been reported in all the islands of the Canarian Archipelago.
-As highlighted in the study of Narváez (2012), the species was found in fisheries captures in the islands of El Hierro, La Palma, Tenerife, Gran Canaria, Fuerteventura and Lanzarote(1).
-Additionally, during the last decade, the species was reported in all islands and islets by different local species – and dive guides, and spotted with pictures and videos in specialized forums and social media.
+The common angelshark has been reported in all the islands of the Canarian Archipelago, being found in fisheries captures off the islands El Hierro, La Palma, Tenerife, Gran Canaria, Fuerteventura and Lanzarote(1).
+Additionally, during the last decade, it was reported in all islands and islets by different local species – and dive guides, and spotted with pictures and videos by divers in specialized forums and social media.

 (1)Bravo de Laguna J, Escánez J (1975) Informe sobre las posibilidades pesqueras de elasmobranquios en el archipiélago Canario.
 Publ Junt Est Tec Pesca (11):169-192